 What you need:

-- Treatment Shampoo and Conditioner – As your hormones stabilize, you may see your hair fall off more than usual.
+- Treatment Shampoo and Conditioner – As your hormones stabilise, you may see your hair fall off more than usual.
 This is called postpartum hair loss.
 While it’s considered normal and harmless, this may affect the confidence and self-esteem of a new mama.
-The good news is that there are treatment shampoos and conditioners to address this.
+The good news is that treatment shampoos and conditioners address this.
 (Also Read: How To Prevent Postpartum Hair Loss)

 - Postpartum Corset – While it is commonly used to help mamas restore their figure after pregnancy, there are other benefits to wearing a corset postpartum.
 This includes reducing back pain and encouraging blood flow.
 In finding a suitable corset, look for something that comes in different sizes to find one that is best suited to you.
 (Also Read: Postpartum Corset: Benefits, Safety & What To Look For)

 - Nipple Cream – If you’re a breastfeeding mama, you would need nipple cream.
 This will help you deal with sore and cracked nipples, the painful side-effect of breastfeeding babies.
 It will also be better to go for food-grade formulations so you no longer need to rinse the cream before latching.
 (Also Read: Why We Created Our Natural Intensive Nipple Cream)